GuangjunZeng/GuangjunZeng/README.md

   I am today without you🌱 ✨.

   My long-term goal is to develop full-stack capabilities for robotics systems, from hardware and control to physical AI.

+  By the way, I also go by my pen name **泉菘 (Quan Song)**. “泉” represents *water* (a balance in the Five Elements), and “菘” reflects my resilient, steadfast attitude toward life 🌱.

   ## Interests
   Concerts and live music 🎵 | Guitar 🎸 | Singing 🎤